creater77/kottans-frontend/README.md

-material on gith commands was very useful and informative
+#Material on gith commands was very useful and informative